tassiLuca/pcd-2022-2023/app/src/main/java/pcd/lab10/README.md

 Goal of the cluster module: provide fully automated features for actor distribution and failover.

+**:warning: Important warning** - we recall:
+- **at-most-once delivery, i.e. no guaranteed delivery**
+  - means that for each message handed to the mechanism, that message **is delivered once or not at all**; in more casual terms <ins>**it means that messages may be lost.**</ins>
+    - if we want to be sure the message is received we must implement an _ad hoc_ protocol using acknowledgement messages
+- **message ordering per sender–receiver pair**
+  - for a given pair of actors, messages sent directly from the first to the second will not be received out-of-order:
+  - Example:
+    - Actor A1 sends messages M1, M2, M3 to A2.
+    - Actor A3 sends messages M4, M5, M6 to A2.
+    1. If M1 is delivered it must be delivered before M2 and M3
+    2. If M2 is delivered it must be delivered before M3
+    3. If M4 is delivered it must be delivered before M5 and M6
+    4. If M5 is delivered it must be delivered before M6
+    5. A2 can see messages from A1 interleaved with messages from A3
+    6. Since there is no guaranteed delivery, any of the messages may be dropped, i.e. not arrive at A2

 Basic concepts:

 - **node**:  logical member of cluster, identified by `hostname:port:uid` (there could be multiple nodes on the same physical machine)